Want to Become a Wedding Planner? This Expert Shares Her Best Advice

-- Communication: Not only will you need to communicate with vendors and clients before and during the event, you’ll also need to deal with guests in a chaotic environment.
+- Communication: You won’t just need to communicate with vendors and clients before and during the event; you’ll also need to deal with guests in a chaotic environment.

 - Patience: Clients want their weddings to be perfect, which means they can often be demanding.

 - Stamina: On wedding days, you’ll be on-site, on your feet (with a smile!) for up to 15 hours straight.

 “Many of us choose this career because we thrive on the excitement, the challenge and the madness that happens on the wedding day,” explains Debbie Orwat, founder and Chief Inspiration Officer at Planner’s Lounge, a community for event planners.